grame-cncm/guidolib/doc/html/api/source/misc.rst

 Miscellaneous
 =============

-| Miscellaneous requests to get information about the GUIDO engine.
+| Miscellaneous requests to get information about the GUIDO engine or the GUIDO server.
 | These requests don't require a score ID.